Ashoka University professor arrested on BJP leader's complaint for remarks on Operation Sindoor

 Mahmudabad had said that the optics of the press briefings by Qureshi and Wing Commander Vyomika Singh were important, “but optics must translate to reality on the ground otherwise it’s just hypocrisy”.

+The Haryana women’s panel, however, accused the professor of attempting to “vilify national military actions”, The Indian Express reported.
+It sought an explanation from him in the form of an affidavit, and any supporting material that he relied on for his remarks.

+Mahmudabad, however, said that he only exercised his fundamental right to freedom of speech in order to promote peace and harmony.

-The professor that his remarks had been “completely misunderstood” by the commission and that its notice failed to highlight how his posts were “contrary to the right of or laws for women”.
+The professor maintained that his remarks had been “completely misunderstood” by the commission and that its notice failed to highlight how his posts were “contrary to the right of or laws for women”.

 Mahmudabad added: “If anything, my entire comments were about safeguarding the lives of both citizens and soldiers.
 Furthermore, there is nothing remotely misogynistic about my comments that could be construed as anti-women.”